-Hyundai and Kia Safety Alerts
+Hyundai Recalls and Safety Alerts

 This living topic covers the various safety concerns, recalls, and theft vulnerabilities associated with Hyundai and Kia vehicles.
 Key points include a rise in car thefts due to the lack of engine immobilizers in models produced between 2011 and 2022, instances of sudden unintended acceleration, and multiple recalls for issues such as faulty brakes, fuel pumps, and software glitches.
 The content also highlights legal actions, class-action settlements, and the companies' efforts to address these problems through software updates and safety feature enhancements.
 Owners are advised to take preventive measures and stay informed about recalls to ensure their vehicles' safety.